-Summary of the criminal process
+Summary of criminal proceedings

-At this stage the case is tried until a verdict is reached and handed down.
+At this stage, the case is tried until a verdict is reached and handed down.

 Such means are:

 - an appeal, with a view to amending or quashing the disputed ruling on factual or legal grounds;

 - a fresh trial of the case, and a partial or full annulment of the disputed ruling on legal grounds.

 You can find more detailed information on all of these stages in the process and on your rights in the following factsheets.
 This information is not a substitute for legal advice and is intended to be for general guidance only.